Sports Massage: More Than Just for Athletes

 A typical sports massage session begins with a thorough assessment of your specific concerns, movement patterns, and goals.
 The therapist then employs targeted techniques based on your individual needs, adjusting pressure and approach throughout the session.
 Communication is encouraged to ensure comfort and effectiveness.

-Sessions typically last 30 to 60 minutes minutes, with frequency determined by individual needs β ranging from weekly maintenance sessions for athletes to monthly treatments for general wellness and pain management.
+Sessions typically last 30 to 60 minutes, with frequency determined by individual needs, ranging from weekly maintenance sessions for athletes to monthly treatments for general wellness and pain management.

 Sports massage represents a valuable therapeutic intervention that transcends athletic applications, offering practical solutions for the muscular tensions and movement restrictions that affect people from all walks of life.

-Sports massage can and is frequently used alongside Physiotherapy, Osteopathy and Chiropractic.
+Sports massage can and is frequently used alongside Physiotherapy, Osteopathy and Diagnostic Ultrasound.